aadel/sqlalchemy-solr/README.md

 ### Aliases

 Aliases are supported as tables where columns are the union of all the undetlaying collections fields.
-For example, if an alias `foo` has linked collection members, the following query is valid:
+For example, if an alias `collection_alias` has linked collection members, the following query is valid:

 ```
-    SELECT f1, f2, f3 FROM foo
+SELECT f1, f2, f3 FROM collection_alias
 ```

 where `f1`, `f2`, and `f3` are defined in the linked collections.